richelbilderbeek/paper_k3_ratings/docs/paper.md

     > Table 1: K3 formations

+One confounding factor that may cause the intrinisc
+K3 song quality to change is, simply, time: over time, song writers change, fans change and the way fans rate songs changes.
+This research will assume these factors of minor importants.
+To verify this assumptions,
+this research will investigate if the lyrics have remained constant in time.

 This research investigates if a certain K3 formation resulted in significantly worse or better ratings.
 If -maybe unexpectedly- such a formation is found, this would give the